ungoogled-software/ungoogled-chromium-debian/README.md

 ## Installing

-The packages are essentially identical in structure to Debian's `chromium` packages.
+**NOTE**: The packages are essentially identical in structure to Debian's `chromium` packages. **As a result, they cannot be installed simultaneously with the distro-provided Chromium package.**

 At minimum, you will need to install the `ungoogled-chromium` and `ungoogled-chromium-common` packages.
 For example:

 ```sh
 # dpkg -i ungoogled-chromium_*.deb ungoogled-chromium-comon_*.deb